 What Issues Should You Fix Before You Sell Your Home in Missouri?

-- Condo-Specific Issues: Focus on unit-level problems that can stall a loan, such as corroded balcony railings, leaky basement drains, or old electrical panels.
-Be aware of any building-wide repairs as they will come up during the buyer’s underwriting process.
+- Condo-Specific Issues: Focus on unit-level defects that can stall a loan, such as structural railing issues or outdated electrical panels.
+Be prepared to share the HOA’s financial health, as low reserves or special assessments are major red flags during the buyer’s underwriting process.

 What are the Common Problems Found in Missouri Homes?